AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 **Format**: `exit`

-> You can exit HMHero
+> You can close the HMHero application

 **Expected Outcomes:**